wambuikariuki/wambuikariuki/README.md

 - 👋 Hi, I’m @wambuikariuki

 ## About Me
-I'm a **Data Scientist** and **IT Officer** with a strong background in **data analytics, machine learning, and software development**.
+I'm a **Data Scientist** and **IT Officer** with a strong background in **data analytics, machine learning**.
 Passionate about using data-driven insights to solve real-world problems, especially in **healthcare, finance, and business intelligence**.

 ## 🔎 Interests
 - 💻 **Data Science & Machine Learning** – exploring new algorithms and improving predictive modeling skills.
 - 📊 **Data Visualization & Business Intelligence** – turning raw data into meaningful insights.
-- 🌍 **Web Development & Automation** – building web applications that enhance efficiency.
 - 🤖 **Artificial Intelligence & NLP** – developing AI-driven solutions for text and speech analysis.

 ## 🌱 Currently Learning